 Amanda Embury, Senior Manager Animal Welfare and Life Sciences

-Qualifications: B Sc Hons (Zoology), DipEd, Grad Cert in Competitive Systems and Processes, Cert IV in Training and Assessment, Grad Cert in Environment and Heritage Interpretation
+Qualifications: Bachelor of Science (Hons) (Zoology), Diploma of Education, Graduate Certificate in Competitive Systems and Processes, Cert IV in Training and Assessment, Graduate Certificate in Environment and Heritage Interpretation

 Thesis topic: Comparison of the behaviour of zoo and wild gibbons

 Amanda became Melbourne Zoo’s Records Officer in 1984.
 Since then, she’s worked with learning experience, projects and life sciences teams across our three zoos, and with Corporate business units.
 Research comparing the behaviour of wild and zoo gibbons, sparked an interest in enrichment and an ongoing commitment to improving the lives of zoo animals.
 Her training in zoology and interpretation was applied to the design of exhibits and visitor experience for Melbourne Zoo's Gorilla Rainforest, Trail of the Elephants and Orangutan Sanctuary.
 She’s active in our regional species management programs, being a species co-ordinator and Chair of the Animal Management Committee.
 She has a broad understanding of zoo operations – leading her to diverse tasks such as developing a species assessment tool, writing policies, organising peanuts and other food for elephants being quarantined on Cocos (Keeling) Islands, delivering training programs for zoo staff; and finding time to visit the zoo’s Coatis.